aqaPayam/NakhBot/README.md

 Invalid profile status does not change the account back to Incomplete.

 An active user with an Invalid profile must be routed to Fix Profile until the profile becomes Complete again.

+### Photo Upload Validation

+MVP photo upload validation rules:

+- Accepted image formats are JPEG, PNG, and WebP.
+- HEIC/HEIF may be accepted only if the backend converts it into a supported delivery format before saving it as a profile photo.
+- GIF, animated images, videos, stickers, and documents are not valid profile photos.
+- Maximum original file size is configurable.
+MVP default: 10 MB.
+- Minimum image resolution is configurable.
+MVP default: 600x600 pixels.
+- Corrupt, unreadable, or non-image files must be rejected.
+- Duplicate active photos for the same profile should be rejected based on file hash or normalized image hash when available.
+- Telegram profile photos are not used as dating profile photos.
+- Telegram file IDs may be used only as temporary upload transport references.
+The system source of truth is the stored `MediaAsset` in object storage.
+- The original uploaded image should be retained in object storage unless deletion or retention rules require removal.
+- The app server must not be the permanent photo store.

+A photo becomes visible only after:

+- The original image passes validation.
+- The original image is stored in object storage.
+- The required photo variants are generated and stored.
+- The profile photo record is created successfully.

+Required MVP photo variants:

+- Thumbnail
+- Blurred preview

+If variant generation fails:

+- The upload must not create a visible `ProfilePhoto`.
+- The user should be asked to retry the upload.
+- Any partially stored media should be cleaned up or marked for cleanup.
+- The failed upload must not count toward the active photo limit.

+MVP does not include automated NSFW detection, face detection, liveness checks, or identity verification.

+Photo moderation is report/admin-based in MVP.

 ### Restricted Profile Fields